By Dr. Francois Laborie, President of Cognite, North America

 Rather than asking if we’ll bounce back, I’d prefer we focus on how fast we can learn from the challenges and move forward.
 The oil and gas industry has come to a point at which there is no turning back.
 The pressure to transform was mounting long before COVID-19 entered our vocabulary.
 Recent events only highlight the urgency of it.

-It is an urgency that stems from new regulation, increasing financial pressure, and growing societal expectations.
+It is an urgency that stems from new regulations, increasing financial pressure, and growing societal expectations.
 From the Paris Agreement to the UN’s Sustainable Development Goals, the world has come to terms with the fact that our planet is not immune to human impact and that we need to take measures to mitigate our damage to it.

 For oil and gas, that means transformation, in both the short and long term, all the while remaining profitable and competitive.